The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Ngozumpa Glacier

 Another major attraction you can witness during your Gokyo Ri trek is the Ngozumpa Glacier.
-It is the longest glacier in the country, and when trekkers see the sheer size of it, they will be overwhelmed.
-This is one of the best places to click majestic photos of this glacier.
-The trails surrounding the glacier are challenging, filled with slippery slopes and glacial moraines.
+Spanning 36km, it is the longest glacier in the Himalayas.
+As you walk for hours and take in its sheer size, it might feel overwhelming.
+But this also offers one of the best places to click majestic photos along the glacier.

 Gokyo Ri